Question

 Established

-Perfect when you created new communication channels or relationships from scratch, showing initiative and relationship-building skills
+Use when you created new relationships or communication channels from scratch.
+Shows initiative and foundation-building skills.

 Championed